 In short, Steve has built an employee rights law firm that is distinguished by: more than 37 years of experience, a history of success, a strategic approach to client’s individuated needs, exceptional attention to client concerns, high ethical standards, and contingency fee representation.

 He is an active member of the California Employment Lawyer’s Association; the National Employment Law Association; the Consumer Attorneys Association of Los Angeles and the Los Angeles County Bar.
 He practices widely in State and federal courts in all areas of employment law.
+Steve is married with two children, and lives in Los Angeles.
+From time to time, he leaves the law books behind and goes skiing.

 Areas of Practice